Diana Gabaldon: Early life and education

 Gabaldon was born on January 11, 1952, in Williams, Arizona, United States, the daughter of Jacqueline Sykes and Tony Gabaldon (1930–1998), an Arizona state senator from Flagstaff for sixteen years and later a supervisor of Coconino County.
 Her father was of Mexican ancestry, and her mother was of English descent.

 Gabaldon grew up in Flagstaff, Arizona.
-She earned a bachelor of science in zoology from Northern Arizona University, 1970–1973; a master of science in marine biology from the University of California, San Diego, Scripps Institution of Oceanography, 1973–1975; and a PhD in behavioral ecology from Northern Arizona University, 1975–1978.
+She earned a bachelor of science in zoology from Northern Arizona University(1970–1973), a master of science in marine biology from the University of California, San Diego, Scripps Institution of Oceanography (1973–1975), and a PhD in behavioral ecology from Northern Arizona University(1975–1978).

 Career

+Diana Gabaldon began her writing career at Gold Key Comics, initially sending a query that stated, "I've been reading your comics for the last 25 years, and they've been getting worse and worse.
+I'm not sure if I could do better myself, but I'd like to try."
+Editor Del Connell provided a script sample and bought her second submission.

 Gabaldon was the founding editor of Science Software Quarterly in 1984 while employed at the Center for Environmental Studies at Arizona State University.
 During the 1980s, Gabaldon wrote software reviews and technical articles for computer publications such as a review of Full Impact, as well as popular-science articles and Disney comics.
 She was a professor with an expertise in scientific computation at ASU for 12 years before leaving to write full-time.